Secant Piled Walls

 What are the advantages of Secant Piled Walls?

-• Flexibility to maximise land use, fit complex site boundaries and weave between underground structures
+• Flexibility to maximise land use, fits complex site boundaries and weave between underground structures

-• Can be installed as a cantilever section or design to facilitate permanent anchors or temporary propping
+• Can be installed as a cantilever section as a propped wall, using permanent anchors or temporary propping

-• The higher vertical tolerances can be achieved when using segmental casing during the installation of the secondary piles
+• Higher vertical tolerances can be achieved when using segmental casing during the installation of the secondary piles

 Common Uses